ethereum-optimism/optimism/specs/superchain-upgrades.md

 The Delta upgrade uses a *L2 block-timestamp* activation-rule, and is specified only in the rollup-node (`delta_time`).

-## Eclipse
+## Ecotone

 Name of the next upgrade after Delta.
 Placeholder for development coordination.

 ## Fjord

-Name of the next upgrade after Eclipse.
+Name of the next upgrade after Ecotone.
 Placeholder for development coordination.